mojombo/tomdoc/tomdoc.md

     #           :weight - The Float weight to restrict by.
 The weight should
     #                     be specified in grams (optional).

+Ruby allows for some interesting argument capabilities.
+In those cases, try to explain what's going on as best as possible.
+Examples are a good way to demonstrate how methods should be invoked.
+For example:

+    # Print a log line to STDOUT.
+You can customize the output by specifying
+    # a block.
+    #
+    # msgs  - Zero or more String messages that will be printed to the log
+    #         separated by spaces.
+    # block - An optional block that can be used to customize the date format.
+    #         If it is present, it will be sent a Time object representing
+    #         the current time.
+Your block should return a String version of
+    #         the time, formatted however you please.
+    #
+    # Examples
+    #
+    #   log("An error occurred.")
+    #
+    #   log("No such file", "/var/log/server.log") do |time|
+    #     time.strftime("%Y-%m-%d %H:%M:%S")
+    #   end
+    #
+    # Returns nothing.
+    def log(*msgs, &block)
+      ...
+    end

 ### The Examples Section

 The examples section MUST start with the word "Examples" on a line by